williamleach1/NetworksMsci/README.md

 - It produces two data files for Unipartite and Bipartite graphs
 - To be used as reference to download with graph_tool later
 - Dataframe produced is saved in Data folder
-- Contains useful information about the networks
+- Contains useful information about the networks, will be apended to results later

 ProcessBase.py
 - Base functions for processing networks
 - Functions to load real netorks (given graph_tool name)
-- Functions to generate varied artificial networks (currently only ER and BA)
+- Functions to generate varied artificial networks
 - Statisitics - pearson, spearman, reduced chi2, best fit
-- Contains functions to fit for (currenty just unipartite but bipartite and second degree to be added)
+- Contains functions to fit for unipartite and bipartite networks
-- Contains functions to find degree and closeness and find statistics
+- Contains functions to find degree and closeness and find statistics for unipartite and bipartite networks
 - Functions to save dataframs as html
 - Function to generate file management tree